KZ Cash Price Tops $0.0010 on Top Exchanges (KZC)

-KZ Cash (CURRENCY:KZC) traded 0.8% lower against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on October 9th.
-In the last seven days, KZ Cash has traded up 3.8% against the U.S. dollar.
-One KZ Cash coin can now be bought for approximately $0.0010 or 0.00000002 BTC on major cryptocurrency exchanges.
-KZ Cash has a market cap of $1,547.72 and approximately $2.00 worth of KZ Cash was traded on exchanges in the last day.
+KZ Cash (CURRENCY:KZC) traded 1% higher against the US dollar during the 1-day period ending at 22:00 PM ET on October 9th.
+One KZ Cash coin can currently be purchased for about $0.0010 or 0.00000002 BTC on exchanges.
+KZ Cash has a total market cap of $1,538.12 and approximately $2.00 worth of KZ Cash was traded on exchanges in the last 24 hours.
+In the last week, KZ Cash has traded 14.8% higher against the US dollar.

 - PAC Global (PAC) traded up 0.5% against the dollar and now trades at $0.0130 or 0.00000022 BTC.